mmistakes/made-mistakes-jekyll/src/_posts/paperfaces/2014-05-05-obi-wan-kenobi-portrait.md

 ---
 title: "You were the chosen one!"
-excerpt: "PaperFaces portrait Obi-Wan Kenobi drawn with Paper by 53 on an iPad."
+excerpt: "PaperFaces portrait Obi-Wan Kenobi drawn with Paper for iOS on an iPad."
 image:
   path: &image /assets/images/paperfaces-obi-wan-kenobi.jpg
   feature: *image
   teaser: /assets/images/paperfaces-obi-wan-kenobi-teaser.jpg
   thumbnail: /assets/images/paperfaces-obi-wan-kenobi-150.jpg
 categories: [paperfaces]
-tags: [portrait, illustration, Paper by 53, Star Wars, beard]
+tags: [portrait, illustration, Paper for iOS, Star Wars, beard]
 ---

 PaperFaces portrait of Obi-Wan Kenobi from Episode III: Revenge of the Sith.